oz123/oz123.github.com/content/writings/2014/2014-01-11-Tiling-windows-mate.markdown

 public: yes
 chronological : yes
 kind: writing
-summary: |
-summary: Environment such as Mate-Desktop using x-tile
+summary: Here is how you can achieve Tiling windows management without leaving a full blown Desktop Environment such as Mate-Desktop using x-tile
 ---

 X-Tile is a Desktop Environment agnostic program written in Python which reorganises your open